damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 ## **How to document a manufacturing process?**

-*We suggest to create a manufacturing instruction for a well documentaion of manufacruring process.
-Manufacturings instructions means full descriptions and instructions concerning raw materials usage, operating conditions, process and quality standards to be employed in the manufacture of products.*
+*Manufacturing instruction can guide the makers to follow a process for remanufacturing a product.
+Manufacturings instructions mean full descriptions and instructions concerning raw materials usage, operating conditions, process, and quality standards to be employed in the manufacture of products.*

  ### **Manufacturing instructions could include:**